COVID-19 Park FAQs

 What do I need to do to access the parks now?

-The new system that we have mentioned above will allow to us predict and monitor the number of people in the parks through an online reservation platform.
+The new system that we have mentioned above allows us to predict and monitor the number of people in the parks through an online reservation platform.
 From this point forward, parks visitors and members will be required to make a reservation prior to their visit.
-(The pilot has shown us that this process should take no more than 1 minute.)
 Here is how it works: After you have made your online reservation, and arrived at the park, you will drive up to the gate and stop.
 Your license plate will be scanned and the gate will open.
 If there is any issue with your license plate, a gate attendant will scan the barcode on your ticket.
-(The pilot has shown us that this process should take no more than 10-15 seconds.)

 Why do we need to reserve our park visit in advance?

 Being able to predict and monitor the number of people in the parks means that we can create the conditions needed for physical distancing, but this system will offer a number of other benefits, even once things are back to normal.
 For you, as a visitor, this system will show you which parks are busy and which are not, right down to the minute, before you leave your house.
 We know it can be frustrating to get ready for a hike, drive out to a park and then be faced with a lineup, so we hope that this system will prevent that.
 For us, this system will allow us to improve the experience of visiting our parks and reduce the impact that visitors have on our parks for a more efficient, enjoyable and sustainable approach to park management.
 We want you to enjoy nature when you come to our parks, not wait in lineups.